her3ticAVI/PAMSkeletonKey/README.md

 <div align="left">

 ## Usage
-Prerequisites:
-You must be root.
+> Note: You must be root for this tool to be of use to you.
+This tool is good for privilege escalation, lateral movement, and persistence.

 Download the tool silently:
 ```sh